scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 Like PyTorch, vak provides a module for neural network operations and layers named ``nn``.
 This module contains layers used by more than one network.
-For example, it includes a 2-D convolutional layer with the `'SAME'` padding provided by Tensorflow that is used both by the TweetyNet model :cite:`cohenAutomatedAnnotationBirdsong2022` and by our implementation of the ED-TCN model :cite:`lea2017temporal`.
+For example, it includes a 2-D convolutional layer with the ``'SAME'`` padding provided by Tensorflow, that is used both by the TweetyNet model :cite:`cohenAutomatedAnnotationBirdsong2022` and by our implementation of the ED-TCN model :cite:`lea2017temporal`.
 (PyTorch has added this padding from version 1.10 on, but we maintain our original implementation